 The Party

-A gathering of “items”, “things”, and “bits”, brought discreetly by guests (likely from their homes), to be looked at in detail and talked about in close proximity, with the intent of breathing a new life, revealing qualities that may be lying dormant, and seeing what really is.
-That is to say: the objects will be inspected, sensed, and scrutinized like never before — attended-to closely, noticed generously.
+A gathering of “items”, “things”, and “bits”, brought discreetly by guests (likely from their homes), to be looked at in detail and talked about in close-proximity, with the intent of breathing into them a new life and of revealing qualities that may be lying dormant.
+That is to say: the objects will be inspected, perceived, and scrutinized like never before; attended-to closely and noticed generously.
 The objects are to be seen on their own and with their fellow objects, independent of their bringers.

 A sanctuary, however brief, for our attention, and for our stuff.